 Tasting Notes

-- Comments: rye isn’t overpowering, mice and sweet; a good entry to rye (the name is misleading); good for cocktails
+Rye isn’t overpowering, nice and sweet.
+It's a good entry to rye (the name is misleading), and good for cocktails.

 High West Rendezvous Rye